The Business Enterprise (My Friend John): Success of the single

-The Business Enterprise (My Friend John) was the highest-charting single released by Those Nervous Animals, reaching number 21 in the Irish charts on 17 February 1985.
+The Business Enterprise (My Friend John) was performed by the band on Ireland's main talk show The Late Late Show on the night of Saturday 16 February 1985.
+It became their highest-charting single, reaching number 21 in the Irish charts on 17 February 1985.

 Following the success of U2 in the early 1980s, and their album The Unforgettable Fire in October 1984, there was a swell of interest in Irish bands and "the whole business was suddenly Ireland-centric" according to producer Bill Whelan, recalling the era in a 2020 interview.
 Record label scouts from England were journeying to Ireland every day in order to hear bands in the hope of capitalising on this newfound interest, and, according to Whelan, "you could virtually touch the avarice that was appearing.
 Now was a chance to find the next U2 and come to Ireland, and they were all coming in (..) you kind of had to fight them off...".

 Within this wider context, Those Nervous Animals experienced their greatest Irish success with The Business Enterprise (My Friend John), and started to become better known nationwide, whilst also frequently playing shows at the popular Baggot Inn music venue in Dublin, where they performed a residency in the mid-80s.
 Whelan remembers one particular evening in 1985 when six separate A&R people had travelled from England to see the band, and the "excitement was enormous."